floodfx/liveviewjs/apps/liveviewjs.com/docs/11-js-commands/show-hide-toggle-el.md

   - `to` - A css selector to identify the element to toggle.
 Defaults to the element that the JS Command is attached to.
   - `time` - The time (in milliseconds) over which to apply the transition options.
 Defaults to 200
-  - `in` - The string of classes to apply when toggling to visible, or a 3-tuple containing the transition class, the class to apply to start the transition, and the class to apply to end the transition. e.g. ["ease-out duration-300", "opacity-0", "opacity-100"]
+  - `in` - The string of classes to apply when toggling to visible, or a 3-tuple containing the transition class, the class to apply to start the transition, and the class to apply to end the transition. e.g.,  ["ease-out duration-300", "opacity-0", "opacity-100"]
-  - `out` - The string of classes to apply when toggling to hidden, or a 3-tuple containing the transition class, the class to apply to start the transition, and the class to apply to end the transition. e.g. ["ease-out duration-300", "opacity-100", "opacity-0"]
+  - `out` - The string of classes to apply when toggling to hidden, or a 3-tuple containing the transition class, the class to apply to start the transition, and the class to apply to end the transition. e.g.,  ["ease-out duration-300", "opacity-100", "opacity-0"]
   - `display` - The display type to apply to the element when toggling to visible.
 Defaults to "block"